Firework officially launches a short-form video storytelling app, backed by Lightspeed

 According to data from Sensor Tower, it has 1.8 million installs on iOS, 55 percent in the U.S.

-Firework claims it has 2 million registered users, across iOS and Android.
+Firework claims it has 2 million registered users across iOS and Android.